 Corporate Income Tax Revenue.
-Corporate income tax revenues accounted for 6.6% of total General Fund revenues in Fiscal Year 2006-07 and 6.4% of total General Fund revenues in Fiscal Year 2005-06.
+Corporate income tax revenues accounted for 6.2% of total General Fund revenues in Fiscal Year 2007-08 and 6.3% of total General Fund revenues in Fiscal Year 2006-07 (General Fund revenues described above are before State Education Fund diversion adjustments).
 Corporate tax receipts are the most volatile revenue source for the General Fund.
 Corporate income tax revenues increased 26.4% in Fiscal Year 2002-03 and 4.5% in Fiscal Year 2003-04.

 In Fiscal Years 2004-05, corporate income tax receipts rose 33.9% as a result of the 50% bonus depreciation and increased small business expensing provisions of the federal Jobs and Growth Tax Relief Reconciliation Act of 2003 (the "Jobs Act of 2003"), the depreciation and expensing provisions of which expired in calendar year 2004.
 Part of the Fiscal Year 2002-03 growth in corporate income tax receipts was the result of an accrual adjustment necessary because the June 2002 forecast for corporate income taxes was well below the actual amounts received in Fiscal Year 2002-03.
 In addition, the cost cutting measures undertaken over the past several years, coupled with productivity increases, have improved corporate profitability and minimized losses.
 In Fiscal Year 2005-06, corporate income tax receipts increased 42.0% due to one-time revenue received from the repatriation of corporate foreign earnings under the American Jobs Creation Act of 2004 (the "Jobs Act of 2004").
-In Fiscal Year 2006-07, corporate income tax receipts increased 11.3%.
-The OSPB estimates that corporate tax receipts will increase 1.6% in Fiscal Year 2007-08 and 3.3% in Fiscal Year 2008-09.
-Companies will also not have as many deductions to claim against their 2005 tax bill as a result of the expiration of the accelerated depreciation that was allowed under the Jobs Act of 2003.
+In Fiscal Year 2006-07, corporate income tax receipts increased 11.3% and 2.0% in Fiscal year 2007-08.
+The OSPB estimates that corporate tax receipts will remain level in Fiscal Year 2008-09 when compared to Fiscal Year 2007-08.
 See "General Fund Overview" above.

 Sales and Use Taxes.
-Sales and use tax receipts accounted for 29.3% of General Fund revenue in Fiscal Year 2006-07.
-Sales and use tax revenues decreased 3.0% in Fiscal Year 2002-03, followed by increases of 3.7% in Fiscal Year 2003-04, 5.2% in Fiscal Year 2004-05, 5.7% in Fiscal Year 2005-06 and 4.1% in Fiscal Year 2006-07.
-Sales tax revenues are expected to continue to grow, and the OSPB forecasts that sales tax revenues will increase 5.3% in Fiscal Year 2007-08 and 3.6% in Fiscal Year 2008-
+Sales and use tax receipts accounted for 28.4% of General Fund revenue in Fiscal Year 2007-08 and 27.8% in Fiscal Year 2006-07 (General Fund revenues described above are before State Education Fund diversion adjustments).
+Sales and use tax revenues decreased 3.0% in Fiscal Year 2002-03, followed by increases of 3.7% in Fiscal Year 2003-04, 5.2% in Fiscal Year 2004-05, 5.7% in Fiscal Year 2005-06, 4.1% in Fiscal Year 2006-07, and 4.9% in Fiscal Year 2007-08.
+Sales and use tax revenues are expected to decline by 2.2% in Fiscal Year 2008-09 due to the fears of a global recession and reduced consumer confidence.